Solasta Ventures

 Series D in 2020

-Seer, Inc. is a life sciences company that specializes in developing nanoparticle technology solutions aimed at advancing proteomics research.
-The company's flagship product, Proteograph, is an integrated system that includes consumables, automation instrumentation, and proprietary software designed for proteomics analysis.
-Seer targets academic institutions, life sciences research laboratories, and biopharmaceutical companies, offering its products for research purposes, specifically for non-diagnostic and non-clinical applications.
-Additionally, Seer has created a health data platform that enhances the early detection of chronic, life-threatening diseases by capturing and translating molecular insights from the proteome.
-This innovation aims to improve accuracy and speed in identifying conditions such as cancer and neurological diseases, ultimately facilitating earlier treatment and better patient outcomes.
-Headquartered in Redwood City, California, Seer was incorporated in 2017 and was previously known as Seer Biosciences, Inc. before its name change in July 2018.
+Seer, Inc. is a life sciences company that specializes in nanoparticle technology solutions aimed at advancing proteomics research.
+The company offers Proteograph, an integrated system that includes consumables, automation instrumentation, and proprietary software for conducting proteomics analysis.
+Seer's products are designed for research applications, targeting academic institutions, life sciences laboratories, and biopharmaceutical companies for non-diagnostic and non-clinical uses.
+Additionally, Seer is focused on developing a health data platform that enhances early detection of chronic diseases by capturing and translating molecular insights from the proteome, thereby enabling healthcare professionals to identify conditions such as cancer and neurological disorders more accurately and rapidly.
+Founded in 2017 and headquartered in Redwood City, California, Seer was previously known as Seer Biosciences, Inc. before rebranding in July 2018.

 HotSpot Therapeutics